GIFT ACCEPTANCE POLICY

 The use of donated funds for a purpose other than that stipulated by the donor is prohibited.
 However, if another use is deemed necessary by the CEO and/or the General Staff, consent for using the funds in a different manner may be sought from the donor or decedents.
 The purpose may be altered in accordance with the terms of the gift agreement.

-For a donor to change the originally stated use of donated funds, the change must be agreed to first by the Vice President of Philanthropy and Development and President/CEO.
+For a donor to change the originally stated use of donated funds, the change must be agreed to first by the Chief Relationship Officer and President/CEO.

 C. Capital Gifts